aviru02/SwiftUINavigationRouter/README.md

 ### Swift Package Manager

-Add SwiftUIRouter to your project using SPM:
+Add SwiftUINavigationRouter to your project using SPM:

 1. In Xcode, go to **File → Add Packages...**
 2. Enter the repository URL: `https://github.com/aviru02/SwiftUINavigationRouter.git`